designfrontier/offlinefirstworkshop/readme.md

 ### So what do we have in Step 2?
 A basic tic-tac-toe game.
 Using some discrete mathmatics to calculate who wins and who loses.

-Also events for loos coupling and general awesomeness.
+Also events for loose coupling and general awesomeness.